Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Forms have another Property Auto Center.
 Usually, this property is set to Yes along with the Pop-up Property settings to make the Form appear in the middle of the Application Window.

-But, what to do if we want the Pop-up Form to appear in the top right corner or right bottom corner, or any place other than the center of the Screen?
+But, what if we want the Pop-up Form to appear in the top right corner, or bottom right corner, or any place other than the center of the Screen?
 There are no Property settings to make this happen.
 But there is a simple way to get this done, try the following method:

 1. Maximize the Application Window.